alainmeier/cryptonote/README.md

 * All data is encrypted client side so that the server never sees what's on it.
 * Messages are deleted from the server once the recipient has viewed it.
-* Messages can be optionally geofenced so they can only be opened while located within the fence.
-* Messages can be password protected.
+* Bots like Facebook are blocked so that they do not invalidate messages.

 ## Motivation